Boy Harsher: Musical style, imagery and influences

 Boy Harsher is often labeled as a dark wave group, with influences ranging from early forms of industrial to electronic body music.
 Paul Simpson of AllMusic referred to the band's music as "dark, danceable electro pop" that references synth pop and EBM.
 He has characterized Boy Harsher's music by its minimal beats and synth textures, as well as by Matthews's dynamic vocals that depict "desire, fantasy, and loneliness."
 On his review for Careful, Kevin Lozano of Pitchfork listed the band as one of the acts that spearhead the minimal synth scene along with Essaie pas, noting the "brisk drum machine loops, oscillating synths, and Matthews’ haunting incantations" that permeate the album's sound.
 Lozano has previously described the band as "making coldwave that could turn any space in that quiet town into a seedy nightclub."
 Michael Lawson of The Skinny thought that the band "straddled the middle ground between melancholic cold wave and regimented synth workouts."

 Boy Harsher draws heavily from cinema, theatrics and graphic design to tailor the band's visual imagery; Matthews and Muller both have a background in filmmaking.
-They have likened the band to the movies Body Heat and Lost Highway, latter of which was directed by David Lynch, a professed influence on the band.
+They have likened the band to the movies Body Heat and Lost Highway, the latter of which was directed by David Lynch, a professed influence on the band.
 Matthews has expressed appreciation for various female vocalists, including Nico, Circuit des Yeux, Alison Lewis of Linea Aspera, Chelsea Wolfe and Zola Jesus, whereas Muller named Sleep Chamber, Suicide, DAF and Yello as early musical influences on Boy Harsher.
 Gearwise, Muller mostly employs synthesizers and samplers, stating that he "tries and borrows as much [instruments] as he can for recording."
-On the band's minimal instrumentation, he said: "I’m obsessed with how successful the minimalism is with 80s music.
+On the band's minimal instrumentation, he said: "I'm obsessed with how successful the minimalism is with 80s music.
 It’s really a masterclass of what can be done with a drum machine and a couple of synths."
-A "half-functioning" Roland Juno-106 was used extensively on Lesser Man EP; their live set features synth lines sampled into an Akai MPC, as well as backing tracks.
+In another interview, he was quoted saying "it was a combination of not having a lot of resources.
+And we’re both not really traditional musicians either.
+So I was just sort of working with what we had.
+And it’s always been like an aesthetic I was into – minimalism, using small amount of things to convey the most amount."
+A "half-functioning" Roland Juno-106 was used extensively on the Lesser Man EP; their live set features synth lines sampled into an Akai MPC, as well as backing tracks.
+In The Runner, Muller can be seen at the 13:55 mark using a Roland D-550 synth and a TC Electronic multi-effects unit.